AI-Powered Field Filling

 Key Capabilities

-• Semantic field mapping: Matches "Applicant's Full Legal Name" on the form to a full name in the source document; handles mismatches between field labels and data labels without manual column mapping
+Semantic field mapping Matches "Applicant's Full Legal Name" on the form to a full name in the source document; handles label mismatches without manual column mapping

-• Three filling modes by field type: groups of related independent fields fill concurrently; individual fields with stored correction examples fill with few-shot context; table rows (employment history, medications, assets) fill through dedicated row-extraction logic
+Three filling modes by field type Groups of related independent fields fill concurrently; fields with stored correction examples fill with few-shot context; table rows fill through dedicated row-extraction logic

-• Conditional field handling: dependency rules ("fill [Spouse SSN] only if [Marital Status] is 'Married'") are resolved before filling begins, so the AI doesn't populate fields that should be blank
+Conditional field handling Dependency rules ("fill Spouse SSN only if Marital Status is Married") are resolved before filling begins, so fields that should be blank stay blank

-• Text overflow management: when a generated value exceeds a field's maximum character length, the AI reformulates it to fit based on the field's pixel dimensions and font size — no hard mid-sentence truncation
+Text overflow management When a value exceeds a field's character limit, the AI reformulates it to fit based on pixel dimensions and font size - no hard mid-sentence truncation

-• Confidence score per field: every filled value is scored; fields below the confidence threshold surface in the review interface so users can focus their checking on the uncertain ones
+Confidence score per field Every filled value is scored; fields below the threshold surface in the review interface so reviewers focus on the uncertain ones

-• Few-shot examples from corrections: fields that have been corrected previously carry stored examples that bias the AI toward the correct format for that specific form going forward
+Few-shot examples from corrections Fields corrected previously carry stored examples that bias the AI toward the right format for that specific form going forward

 How It Works